cechrist/cardoon/doc/usage.rst

     .plot <type> <list of terminals>

   In the examples, ``dc`` and ``tran`` are the type of output to plot.
-Planned types are the following: ``dc``, ``ac``, ``tran``, ``hb`` (only ``dc`` implemented at this time).
-Other types may be implemented in the future.
+Some possible types are the following: ``dc``, ``ac_mag``, ``ac_phase``, ``tran``.
+Check the :doc:`analysis_library` to see what types of requests are accepted by each analysis.
 Each recognized plot line generates a new figure.
 Results stored in terminals listed in a single plot line are grouped in a single figure.
-If an analysis does not recognize the plot type, the request is ignored.
+If an analysis does not recognize a request type, the request is ignored.

 Generating this documentation